Does Your Child Really Need to See a Pediatric Dentist? Maybe, Here’s Why:

 The best way to find a good pediatric dentist is to ask for recommendations from other parents, your general dentist or your pediatrician.
 You can also use our provider search tool to find a pediatric dentist in the Delta Dental network.

-Whether you choose a family dentist or a pediatric dentist, it’s important to you’re your children to the dentist early and often.
+Whether you choose a family dentist or a pediatric dentist, your children need to visit the dentist early and often.
 Learn why by watching the video: